normen/vim-pio/README.md

   - Shows a list of libraries, press enter on a library name to add it to the project.
 - `:PIORemoveLibrary`
   - Shows a list of installed libraries, press enter on a library name to remove it from the project.
-- `:PIOInit <boardname>`
-  - Creates a new project with the selected board name, supports auto-completion of the name.
-- `:PIOInstall <library>`
-  - Installs a library by name or id, supports auto-completion of the name.
-- `:PIOUninstall <library>`
-  - Uninstalls a library by name or id, supports auto-completion of the name.
-- `:PIORefresh`
-  - Refreshes the `.ccls` file needed for code completion (see below)

 ### Makefile
 The plugin creates a `Makefile` for the project with the following targets: